Marco13445/applify/README.md

 -- This project is currently under development.
-Feel free to explore the repository to see the ongoing progress. -- -- Latest updates (as of 24.02.2026) full funcionality and frontend design has been adapted to all stages --
+Feel free to explore the repository to see the ongoing progress. --

 Applify - Manage your job applications effortlessly